fortuity/origin_restful_authentication/README.markdown

 ## Done

-* Create an empty default Rails app
+* Created an empty default Rails app
-* Add a License and README file
+* Added a License and README file
 * Created a .gitignore file
 * Checked the app into GitHub
 * Added RSpec (version 1.1.4)
 * Installed the restful_authentication plugin (version of 08/07/08)
 * Installed the "acts as state machine" plugin (version 2.1)
+* Tagged step-1

 ## Documentation and Support